Nethereum/Nethereum.Docs/docs/contracts/calling-transactions-events.md

 ## Videos

-This hands on demo covers in detail the steps provided in this guide for calls, transactions, events, filters and topics
+This hands on demo covers the steps provided in this guide for calls, transactions, events, filters and topics

 [![Introduction to Calls, Transactions, Events, Filters and Topics](http://img.youtube.com/vi/Yir_nu5mmw8/0.jpg)](https://www.youtube.com/watch?v=Yir_nu5mmw8 "Introduction to Calls, Transactions, Events, Filters and Topics")